ClusterCockpit/cc-architecture/README.md

 components with documented standardized interfaces that also can be integrated standalone in complex HPC environments of larger computing centers.
+*

+# Basic requirements

 This leads to the following high-level requirements:
-* The overall monitoring framework shall decomposed of components.
+* The overall monitoring framework shall be decomposed in components.
-* The components are self-contained binaries.
+* Every components is a self-contained binary.
 * Components are connected via stable, standardized interfaces that allow to integrate each component standalone.
 * The overall framework should be plug and play to deploy, setup, and use.
 * No external servers are required to use the overall framework.

 # Basic components